hdf1986/twire/README.md

 bundle exec rails console
 ```

+### Github actions

+Github actions are configured to automatically run on any push to master

 ## TODOs & Contribution

-This project is just an example on how to use Hotwire and https://fly.io/, therefore some are still pending, you can find a list of them here https://github.com/hdf1986/twire/issues .
+This project is just an example on how to use Hotwire and https://fly.io/, therefore some are features and fixes are pending, you can find a list of them here https://github.com/hdf1986/twire/issues .

-Feel free to fork the project with your fix open a pull request.
+Feel free to fork the project with your fix, and to open a pull request once you think it's ready.
 You can also collaborate reporting issues at https://github.com/hdf1986/twire/issues

 ## License